Facts about Cell Death

 Death genes: Genes that regulate cell death.
 The first to be detected were ced-3, ced-4 and ced-9 in the worm C. elegans.
 There are corresponding genes in humans, such as caspase-3, APAF-1 and bcl-2.

 Source: Boris Zhivotovsky and National Encyclopaedia.
-The text was published in Medical Science, issue 2, 2014.
+The text was first published in Swedish in the magazine Medicinsk Vetenskap issue 2, 2014.